Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Seat Comfort 3.6 Fine for shorter sits, less for marathons
+Seat Comfort 3.6 Fine for shorter sessions, less satisfying over time

 Lillian Channel Tufted Sofa 83.5"